Krang: 2012 series

-2018 series
+Rise of the Teenage Mutant Ninja Turtles

 Krang Leader in Rise of the Teenage Mutant Ninja Turtles: The Movie.

 In the series Rise of the Teenage Mutant Ninja Turtles and its Netflix film sequel Rise of the Teenage Mutant Ninja Turtles: The Movie, the Krang is an alien species that landed on ancient Earth bringing with them a mutagen known as Empyrean, which created the Yōkai race.
 During feudal times in Japan, the Krang gifted Oroku Saki, leader of the Foot Clan, with the dark armor Kuroi Yōroi, which allowed Saki to defeat the Foot's enemies, but ended up possessing and transforming him into the evil Shredder and leading the Foot clan into worshiping them.
 Eventually, a group of warriors created the mystic weapon key and used it to banish the Krang into another realm for a thousand years.
 During the series finale, Shredder unearths the remains of a Krang inside a buried ship while looking for Empyrean to fulfill his goals.
 By the time the Foot opens the portal to set them free, only three of them have survived their exile, they then possess the members of the Foot Clan and turn them into monstrous minions (with the same fate later befalling Raphael, until Leo snaps him out of it) and proceed to take over the highest building of the city in order to open a portal big enough for their ship Technodrome to crossover.

-Unlike the previous versions of the Krang who mostly relied on their intellect, this version is more powerful and deadly and is capable of fighting without the use of any kind of tech and are virtually unstoppable in their suits.
+Unlike the previous versions of the Krang, who mostly relied on their intellect and had to fight with an Exo-Skin, this version is more powerful and deadly and is capable of fighting without the use of any kind of tech and are virtually unstoppable in their suits.
 Their method of mutation also greatly differs from prior incarnations in that they utilise a form of bio-growth that takes over or mutates anything it touches, to the point that it can control inorganic matter.
 Their members include the mastermind behind their plan who leads the other two, a female Krang who leads the possessed slaves into battle and has a temper, and a silent one who is in charge of spreading the bio-growth, creating the portal and piloting the Technodrome.
 The female one lost her right eye at the hands of April and was defeated by her, Splinter and Casey Jones and later captured by humans, the silent one was restrained by Donatello when he seized control of Technodrome and presumably destroyed with the ship and the leader was exiled again at the hands of Leonardo.

-Krang Leader is voiced by Jim Pirri and Krang Two is voiced by Toks Olagundoye.
+Krang One is voiced by Jim Pirri and Krang Two is voiced by Toks Olagundoye.